ssu-dmlab/DynamicTriad-pytorch/README.md

 This repository aims to implement and reproduce **DynamicTriad** using PyTorch.
 **DynamicTriad** has been proposed in the paper "Dynamic network embedding by modeling triadic closure process (AAAI 2018)", and its original implementation is [here](https://github.com/luckiezhou/DynamicTriad) implemented in TensorFlow.

+This repository is developed by [JongWhi Lee](https://github.com/dev-jwel), and commented by [Jinhong Jung](https://jinhongjung.github.io/).

 ## Usage

 You can run this project to simply type the following in your terminal: